agoravoting/agora-ciudadana-box/README.md

 * vagrant up

+Wait for the provisioning to finish

+If you want to use it as is with the default configuration (which only makes if it's a test or development machine, otherwise it's completely UNSAFE), you need to add the following lines to /etc/hosts (from root user):

+* echo "127.0.0.1 local.dev" > /etc/hosts
+* echo "127.0.0.1 sentry.local.dev" > /etc/hosts
+* echo "127.0.0.1 fnmt.local.dev" > /etc/hosts

-Wait for the provisioning to finish, and you will have the service available at `http://127.0.0.1:8000/` directly on your *host* machine, since the port is forwarded from the guest to your host.
+and you will have the service available at `http://local.dev:9443/` directly on your *host* machine, since the port is forwarded from the guest to your host.

 ### Accessing the vm